 You cannot use your sole proprietorship bank account for the new Pte Ltd. Banks treat them as entirely separate entities, which means opening a new business account in the company's name is mandatory.

-Step 4: Appoint a Corporate Secretary
+Step 4: Appoint a corporate secretary

 This is not optional.
-Under the Singapore Companies Act (Section 171), every Pte Ltd must appoint a corporate secretary within 6 months of incorporation.
+Under the Singapore Companies Act Section 171, every Pte Ltd must appoint a corporate secretary within 6 months of incorporation.
 The secretary must be an individual who is ordinarily resident in Singapore.
 A director cannot act as their own secretary if they are the sole director.

-Step 5: Handle the Tax Transition
+Step 5: Handle the tax transition

 - Personal income tax: Under your sole prop, your business income is taxed as personal income.
 Once you deregister the sole prop, your personal income tax obligations tied to the business cease from that date.